mm6/ethereum-lab2-hardhat/README.md

 mkdir scripts

 ```
-14. Create a scripts directory and store the file named InteractWithMyAdvancedToken.js within the scripts directory.
+14. Whitin the scripts directory, store the file named InteractWithMyAdvancedToken.js.
+This file is shown next:

 ```